 This intimate guitar/vocal duo album features a scaled-down version of The Global Folk, with multi-instrumentalist Ken Rosser.
 And he and Angela have created a nice pas de deux of moody, textural, original folk songs inspired by Picasso's enigmatic series "The Weeping Women."

 The jazz ensemble The Slow Club Quartet's second recording (but first under its own band name) is a canon of songs collected from their favorite musical artists.
-Jimi Hendrix, Tom Waits, the Stones, Joni Mitchell, and Elliot Smith, to name a few, have been given the ensemble's own expressionistic stamp.
+Jimi Hendrix, Tom Waits, the Rolling Stones, Joni Mitchell, and Elliot Smith, to name a few, have been given the ensemble's own expressionistic stamp.

 Not only is this collection of pop & jazz cover songs suited to a cozy rainy day, it was recorded on one of the rainiest days the year saw.
 If you listen closely enough, you might even hear some of the storm outside.